HYPERLITE DAY SALE丨UP TO $120 OFF

 Frequently Asked Questions (FAQ)

 What should I do if a light is flickering?
-Flickering is uncommon but can occasionally be caused by loose connections or incompatibility with a dimmer.
-First, check all wiring connections to ensure they are secure.
-If the fixture is on a dimming circuit, try connecting it to a standard on/off switch to see if the dimmer is the issue.
-If the problem persists, please contact our technical support team for assistance under the terms of your warranty.
+Flickering is often caused by a loose neutral connection or an incompatible dimmer switch.
+First, have an electrician verify all terminations.
+If the fixture is on a dimming circuit, test it on a standard non-dimming switch to isolate the issue.
+If the fixture itself is faulty, contact technical support for a warranty assessment.

 Leave a comment